Eddie-Burbank/DildoFox-Vaniila/README.md

 A few things like the updater.exe and pingsender.exe have been removed from the default FireFox package.

-The configuration files are included in sourcecode.zip file you will get when downloading DildoFox from my GitHub page.
+The configuration files are included in sourcecode.zip file you will get when downloading Dildofox from my GitHub page.
 Feel free to have a look at the Settings and add, remove or change these based on your own threat model or as you see fit.

 A Note on Folders;

-While the default install directory in "C:\Program Files" is named DildoFox, the profile and cache folders are still named Mozilla.
+While the default install directory in "C:\Program Files" is named Dildofox, the profile and cache folders are still named Mozilla.
 These can be found in their usual places at "C:\Users\"UserName"\AppData\Local\Mozilla" and "C:\Users\"UserName"\AppData\Roaming\Mozilla" respectively.

 You should be reminded to delete all folders in the "C:\Users\"User"\AppData\Local\Mozilla\Firefox\Profiles\"Profile" directory as there is no caching" or safe browsing functions enabled with this browser.
 Within this directory, the "\startupCache" folder is the only one that generates cache", and to maintain a high level of privacy and security, you should clear the contents of this folder as often as you can.